 You find little solid, natural, unstained wood in bathrooms.
 Call it the Finnish sauna effect or not, it's more a result of wood being difficult to maintain in moist environments.

-Can't swallow the idea of vinyl in your bathroom--gasp, master bathroom, at that?
-A secondary solution is ceramic or porcelain tile that looks like wood.Continue to 5 of 10 below.
+If you're not interested in vinyl, another solution is ceramic or porcelain tile that looks like wood.Continue to 5 of 10 below.

 05 of 10